-A capstone course for geology majors with in-depth discussion of current geological research incorporating approaches from multiple geological subdisciplines.
+Part one of a two-course capstone sequence for geology majors.
+In-depth discussion of current geological research incorporating approaches from multiple geological subdisciplines.
 Synthesis and integration of knowledge through student-led exploration of current developments in geology.
 Combination of lecture and seminar, with students responsible for interpreting and discussing pertinent geological research, including the role of science in society.
-3 hrs. lec.
-Prereq: ENGL 110, ESCI 321, ESCI 326 or ESCI 328, ESCI 423; open only to geology majors with senior status.
-Offered spring.
-Coreq: ESCI 326 or ESCI 328.
+Prereq: ENGL 110, ESCI 222, 422; Prereq or Coreq: ESCI 321, 327, 423; or permission of instructor; open only to B.S.
+Geology and B.S.
+Geology (Environmental Geology option), and B.A.
+Earth Sciences (Geology option) students with senior status.